 You shouldn’t rely too much on your teacher.
 They’re there to teach you and support you but you’re the one who’s learning so you should try your very best!

 Don’t focus on passive learning.
 This means you should be proactive and active.
-Instead of only listening and reading, practice your speaking and writing skills.
+Instead of only listening and reading, practice your other Italian skills like speaking and writing.
 Don’t focus on just one aspect.

 Read more about how not to learn Italian.